apache/yetus/asf-site-src/source/documentation/in-progress/precommit/robots/travisci.html.md

 in the [Apache Yetus Docker Hub Images](../../../../../yetus-docker-image) page.

     NOTE: As of this writing (2020-10-31), Travis CI does not support Docker BuildKit.
 It is disabled by default.
+    Also, docker build logs are automatically sent to a file due to the Travis CI logging limits.

 See also: